munificent/magpie/doc/site/markdown/motivation/design-questions/where-do-type-expressions-appear.markdown

-^title Where Do Type Expressions Appear
+^title Where Do Type Expressions Appear?

 Answer: